privatenumber/vue-import-loader/README.md

   ```

   - `Function` `({ kebab, pascal }, fromComponent)`
     - Use a function to dynamically resolve component tags to component paths.
+Supports outputting a string for synchronous, and an object for asynchronous imports as defined above.
 For example, this function resolves components to the "components" directory:
     ```js
     components({ kebab }, fromComponent) {
     	const componentPath = `../components/${kebab}.vue`;